Black and White Drawings

 There are ways to simplify all tasks and I am not ashamed to say I actively look for the easy way to do things!

-For example, if you want to use a color reference picture for your next black and white drawing, you can make the task easier if you convert the color to black and white.
+For example, if you want to use a color reference picture for your next black and white drawing, you can make the task easier if you convert the color to grayscale.

 This simple trick helps you to identify all the different shades of gray more quickly.